gregoryyunnychoi/Implied-probability-of-BoE-Rate-Hike-or-Cut-Using-3-Month-SONIA-Futures/README.md

-## Probability of BoE Rate Hike or Cut Using 3-Month SONIA Futures
+## Implied probability of BoE Rate Hike or Cut Using 3-Month SONIA Futures

 This project is inspired by the CME's [FedWatch Tool](https://www.cmegroup.com/articles/2023/understanding-the-cme-group-fedwatch-tool-methodology.html), which infers the probability of US Federal Reserve rate changes from Fed Funds futures.
 While there is no direct UK equivalent, the closest instrument is the Three-Month SONIA Index Futures.
-Estimating Bank of England (BoE) rate change probabilities is more complex, however, as there is no SONIA futures contract that corresponds to a period without a Monetary Policy Committee (MPC) meeting, which is used in the FedWatch methodology as an "anchor" period.
+Implying Bank of England (BoE) rate change probabilities is more complex, however, as there is no SONIA futures contract that corresponds to a period without a Monetary Policy Committee (MPC) meeting, which is used in the FedWatch methodology as an "anchor" period.

 This analysis adapts the FedWatch approach to the UK context, using quarterly SONIA futures (only four contracts per year).
 In the absence of a quarter without an MPC meeting, we relax the original assumption that an anchor period must be free of rate-setting meetings.
 Instead, we calculate probabilities under two scenarios:
 1. Using the **previous quarter as the anchor**, assuming the implied rate at the start of the quarter remains constant.